YusakuFujiii/Attacking-the-problem-of-non-IID-labels/README.md

 # Attacking the problems of non-IID labels

-Here is the list of implementation to allocate weights to labels.
+### Discussion
+   - How does the order of labels affect in the process of fitting a ML algorithm to them?